TI-Toolkit/tokens-wiki/tokens/Dot-Thick.md

 <tt><kbd><b>mode</b></kbd></tt>, `Dot-Thick`
 <hr>

-The `Dot-Thick` command sets all lines in the current function type to be drawn using a series of thick points, about the size of a point drawn using [Pt-On(](/pt-on), at each interval of the `TraceStep`.
+The <tt>Dot-Thick</tt> command sets all lines in the current function type to be drawn using a series of thick points, about the size of a point drawn using <tt><a href="/pt-on">Pt-On(</a></tt>, at each interval of the <tt>TraceStep</tt>.
 This command can be called on the homescreen or within a program.

 ```ti-basic
 :AxesOff